josephcslater/vitae/readme.rst

 0.1.1: You can now select only bibentries by a defined author.
 Note that authornames are not always all that unique.
 You need to ensure that all authornames are perfect for the selected author.
 That means initials, etc. I hope to use fuzzywuzzy for this someday- it's a bit complicated and a judgement call.

+0.1.0: First release.
+It works, it's useful, it's not done, but it does what I needed it for.
+You can now use \\input statements with bibentry instead of typing your own citations by hand.

 Future plans
 ------------